Diusval/Beautysalon/README.md

 # Beautysalon

-# Me aprofundando no usa do JavaScrip
+# Me aprofundando no uso do JavaScrip